Question #1883

 Anyway, assigning this to Christoph and kindly asking him for feedback about this.

-Updated by Christoph Hoffmann over 1 year ago
+Updated by Christoph Hoffmann about 2 years ago

 Without knowing too much about the Subject, in my Oppinion there would be 3 things/functionalities to consider: